 7. Pinterest

 Pinterest is a photo uploading and sharing website usually used for fashion or recipes.
 But smart genealogists are using it to make free family trees and to organize their genealogy research.
-Upload photos of your family (boards can be made private) or use Pinterest to keep different family recipes and research material in easy, separate boards.
+Upload photos of your family (boards can be made private), or use Pinterest to keep different family recipes and research material in easy, separate boards.
+Learn more about Pinterest’s utility for genealogists.

 8. TribalPages $

-One of the first sites to make the leap from plain pedigree files to online family trees, TribalPages has grown to more than 350,000 family sites with 50 million names.
+One of the first sites to make the leap from plain pedigree files to online family trees, TribalPages has grown to more than 350,000 family sites with 250 million names.
+Upgrade to a paid subscription to upload more than 50 photos and take advantage of more-advanced features and reports.

 9. WikiTree

 Combining genealogy research with DNA, WikiTree allows you to participate in a global family tree.
-Add your own family to the 12 million profiles already edited by over 300,000 genealogists.
-The WikiTree Honor Code makes for a safe and easy-to-use website for all.
+Add your own family to the 37 million profiles already edited by over 1 million genealogists.
+The WikiTree Honor Code holds users to creating a safe and easy-to-use website for all.
+Watch Family Tree‘s tutorial.

 10. WeRelate

 “Part encyclopedia, part social network,” this free wiki is sponsored by the Foundation for On-Line Genealogy in partnership with the Allen County (Ind.)
 Public Library.
-In addition to pages for more than 2 million people and families, WeRelate searches nearly 1 million sources, including microfilms and Web sites.
+In addition to pages for more than 3 million people and families, WeRelate allows you to serach nearly 1 million sources, including microfilms and websites.